reorx/jsoncv/README.md

 ```

 You can add your own theme by creating a new folder under `src/themes`
-with the `index.ejs` and `index.scss` files.
+with `index.ejs` and `index.scss` files.

-`index.ejs` is the [ejs](https://ejs.co/) template used for structuring the CV content.
+`index.ejs` is an [ejs](https://ejs.co/) template used for constructing the CV content.
-The structure of the data it receives is as below:
+The data that is passed to the template is structured as follows:
-- `cv`: the whole jsoncv data conforms to the jsoncv schema
+- `cv`: the entire jsoncv data that conforms to the jsoncv schema
 - `fn`: a set of utility functions
-  - `getCVTitle`: get the CV title from `cv` data
+  - `getCVTitle`: gets the CV title from `cv` data
-  - `reformatDate`: transform a date string to a specified format
+  - `reformatDate`: transforms a date string to a specified format
-  - `getIconSVG`: get the iconify svg string or DOM element from the icon name
+  - `getIconSVG`: gets the iconify SVG string or DOM element from the icon name
   - `noSchemaURL`: remove the schema (`https://`) prefix of the url

-Check the complete definition in [src/themes/data.js](https://github.com/reorx/jsoncv/blob/master/src/themes/data.js).
+For more information, see the complete definition in [src/themes/data.js](https://github.com/reorx/jsoncv/blob/master/src/themes/data.js).

-After a new theme is created (take `yourtheme` as the example), run the following code to start developing with preview:
+Once you have created a new theme (let's use `yourtheme` as an example),
+you can start developing and previewing it by running the following code:

 ```
 THEME=yourtheme npm run dev-site